MichalisGaitanas/OpenGL_demos/README.md

 This project contains some examples-tutorials-demos of OpenGL.
 The codes are written in C++.

-In order to follow the examples, it is essential that you know C++.
+In order to follow the examples, it is essential that you know some C++.
 We recommend this website [https://www.learncpp.com].
 OpenGL tutorials can be found in this website [https://learnopengl.com].

-In order to be able to run all the example codes, the following dependencies must be installed :
+In order to to run all the example codes, the following dependencies must be installed :
 1) C++ compiler.
-We use GNU's gcc (g++).
+We use GNU's gcc/g++.
 2) OpenGL kernel.
 This is usually preinstalled in all operating systems.
 3) GLFW.
 This provides hardware functionality (keyboard, mouse, monitor, Xbox controller, etc...).
 4) GLEW.
 This is complicated...
 We need GLEW because OpenGL function pointers, especially for modern features, aren't loaded automatically by the system.
 GLEW